-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about medulloblastoma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Medulloblastoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Looking for More of an Introduction?

 The next section in this guide is Statistics.
-It helps explain how many children are diagnosed with this disease and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of children who are diagnosed with medulloblastoma and general survival rates.
+Use the menu to choose a different section to read in this guide.